forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

+### Military
+[in work]
+In defense it is possible to use buildings and natural structures as protection.
+For offense there are no protected defense positions, so usually action in the 'open field/air' is required at some point and thus a possible exposure to enemy fire.
+Two solutions are to build equipment to avoid to be targeted (e.g. by short exposure and/or stealth) or sustain a lot of damage (e.g. by heavy armor).
+Examples:
+* Fast moving equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense or defense.
+Though for offense some additional protection is usually wanted.
+* Heavily armored tanks are typical offensive equipment.
+They can sustain quite a lot of damage but are not that well suited to be hidden within buildings.

+Offensive equipment: heavily armored tanks or artillery, airplane bombers, offensively used rockets

 ### Trade in Territory
 'Considerations on territorial changes in a structured way.'

 > Unfinished and in consideration/work.

+> Trading territory is not considered ideal here, but better than an unilateral decisions (including unilateral referenda) and much better than military force.

 Until the 19th century, land changing ownership by deals between countries or regions/cities buying themselves out from larger empires was practiced and accepted.